Germany's Merkel calls for human rights dialogue with China to resume | Politics

 German Chancellor Angela Merkel called on Wednesday for dialogue with Beijing on human rights to resume as soon as possible, in her last government consultations with China as leader of Europe's biggest economy.

-Merkel said the regular consultations had during her nearly 16 years in power improved cooperation on issues from climate change to business and had at times covered areas of disagreement such as human rights and Hong Kong.
-"It's an exchange that covers the common ground, but sometimes also different points of view," Merkel said in a statement after a video call with Chinese Premier Li Keqiang which also included other government ministers.
+Merkel said the regular consultations had during her nearly 16 years in power improved cooperation on issues from climate change to business, and had at times covered areas of disagreement such as human rights and Hong Kong.
+"It's an exchange that covers common ground, but sometimes also different points of view," Merkel said in a statement after a video call with Chinese Premier Li Keqiang.
+The sixth round of consultations also included 25 government ministers.

-"But I think you can only resolve conflicts if you stay in the conversation," said Merkel, who is not running in a federal election in September.
-"I would hope that we could also get the human rights dialogue going again as soon as possible."
+"I would hope that we could also get the human rights dialogue going again as soon as possible," said Merkel, who is not running in a federal election in September.
 A Chinese foreign ministry statement acknowledged Beijing and Berlin have different views on some issues but did not mention human rights dialogue.
 It called for mutual respect of core interests and communication on the basis of non-interference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)